Germany's Tim Stutzle could join countryman Moritz Seider in Red Wings' rebuild

 German first-round NHL picks

-2019: Moritz Seider (Detroit/sixth) Zell
+2019: Moritz Seider (Detroit/sixth), Zell

-2018: Dominik Bokk (St. Louis/25th) Schweinfurt
+2018: Dominik Bokk (St. Louis/25th), Schweinfurt

-1996: Marco Sturm (San Jose/21st) Dingolfing
+1996: Marco Sturm (San Jose/21st), Dingolfing

-1989: Olaf Kolzig (Washington/19th) Born in Johannesburg, German parents
+1989: Olaf Kolzig (Washington/19th), born in Johannesburg, German parents

-1978: Willie Huber (Detroit/ninth) Strasskirchen
+1978: Willie Huber (Detroit/ninth), Strasskirchen

 Join the Conversation